Raymond-dev-546730/CatBoost-UHS-MOFs/README.md

 ## Overview

-We apply machine learning (ML) to predict H₂ and CH₄ adsorption, as well as H₂/CH₄ selectivity in metal-organic frameworks (MOFs) under underground hydrogen storage (UHS) conditions to derive stage-specific design rules.
+We apply machine learning (ML) to predict H₂ and CH₄ adsorption, as well as H₂/CH₄ selectivity in metal-organic frameworks (MOFs) under underground hydrogen storage (UHS) conditions simulating seasonal storage cycles to derive stage-specific design rules.
 This repository provides the dataset and the best-performing model (CatBoost) to accelerate the discovery and optimization of MOFs for clean energy storage applications.

 ## Repository Contents
 ~~~